Introducing Anita DeSoto

 Solo shows:

-For those of you who missed the Potion exhibition He Waka Tui, Invercargill, Potion will exhibit again at Ashburton Public Art Gallery 2026.
+For those of you who missed the Potion exhibition, He Waka Tui, Invercargill, Potion will exhibit again at Ashburton Public Art Gallery, 27th June – 23rd August, 2026.

 Recent reading: